 What should you do if you are interested in a career as an electrician?

 If you would like to learn more about seeking formal training through a school, we invite you to visit Southern Careers Institute.
-Our Electrical Technician Program is designed to arm students with the skills and knowledge to install, operate, maintain, and repair electrical systems in homes and businesses.
+Our Electrical Technician Program in Brownsville, Waco and San Antonio North Campuses.
+It is designed to arm students with the skills and knowledge to install, operate, maintain, and repair electrical systems in homes and businesses.
 Here are some of the specific program components students will be trained on:

 - Diagnostic skills: Students will learn how to properly diagnose electrical problems and investigate ways to fix those problems.